Back to blog

 When the first release includes web dashboards or operations portals, compare that scope against Web App Development Cost.
 Fintech back-office work often grows quietly because support, reviews, disputes, reconciliations, exports, and audit trails must be usable by internal teams, not only by developers.

-Compliance And Security Cost Drivers
+Compliance And Security Budget Gates

 Compliance cost depends on what the product does and where it operates.
 For U.S.-facing products, the CFPB's personal financial data rights rule is part of the open banking planning context because it pushes secure consumer-authorized data access and third-party obligations.
 The FTC Safeguards Rule is relevant for covered financial institutions because it requires an information security program for customer information.
 PCI DSS v4.0.1 matters when the product stores, processes, or transmits cardholder data, or when payment architecture can reduce that scope.